zenora-py/zenora-py.github.io/sources/index.rst.txt

 If you need any help with this library at any point feel free to DM me on Discord (Ahnaf#4346).

-If you think you have found a bug or other problem with the library, or you would like to suggest a feature, you should submit an issue on the GitLab repository `here <https://github.com/ahnaf-zamil/zenora/issues>`_.
+If you think you have found a bug or other problem with the library, or you would like to suggest a feature, you should submit an issue on the GitHub repository `here <https://github.com/ahnaf-zamil/zenora/issues>`_.
 Before doing so you should make sure you are on the latest version of the library and check to see if an issue already exists for your bug or feature.